dmurray14/starlink-mini/readme.md

 There are multiple ways of powering the Mini terminal in a 28V aircraft, from most preferred to least:

 1. Ship Power - 28V fused & switched
-2. Ship Power - USB-C PD Adapter fused & switched
+2. Portable Battery Pack (LiFePO4 chemistry highly recommended)
-3. Portable Battery Pack (LiFePO4 chemistry highly recommended)
+3. Ship Power - USB-C PD Adapter fused & switched (not recommended)

 ### 1. Ship Power - 28V fused & switched